 BECOMING GREAT: How?

-We are hesitant to think that God has a hand in our destiny (Eph.1: 4; 2: 10).
-Jesus informed us that not even a hair is lost outside His knowledge (Lk.21: 18).
-Like Moses, we may step outside His intended purpose and most certainly God shall bring us back (Ex.3: 10).
-Moses’ entire life was planned, preserved and directed by heaven (Ex.
-1-4).
+We are hesitant to think that God has a hand in our destiny (Ephesians 1:4; 2:10).
+Jesus informed us that not even a hair is lost outside His knowledge (Luke 21:18).
+Like Moses, we may step outside His intended purpose and most certainly God shall bring us back (Exodus 3:10).
+Moses’ entire life was planned, preserved and directed by heaven (Exodus 1-4).
 It took eighty years to prepare him for the leader he had to be in order to deliver a people and built them into a nation.
 And with God’s help, Moses led his people out of Egypt and kept them alive for forty years in a wilderness.
 It was no fairytale.

-Moses became great in the eyes of men; but in the eyes of God he was not permitted to enter Canaan because he too had disobeyed God (Deut.32: 48-52).
+Moses became great in the eyes of men; but in the eyes of God he was not permitted to enter Canaan because he too had disobeyed God (Deuteronomy 32:48-52).
 Can we imagine how he must have felt that he could not enjoy the completion of his life-long objective?
 God does not allow leaders that take matters into their own hands to enter into His domain.
-God’s purpose cannot be averted.
-Bad leadership can delay progress but not alter destiny, like spending forty years in the wilderness.
+God’s purpose cannot be averted!
+Bad leadership can delay progress, but not alter destiny, like spending forty years in the wilderness.
 Even the forty years were used to discipline and train a people for God’s purpose.
 The same people would spend seventy years in Babylonian captivity for similar reasons.
 And if a nation continues to go against God, it will vanish like the ten tribes of Israel.